Skills and Employability

 Many women are unable to fulfil their potential to live an independent and empowered life because of barriers to securing employment.

-Upskilling women with low education outcomes is the obvious solution, but for many women who are vulnerable or facing multiple barriers, supporting them to meet their immediate needs (for example unsuitable housing or accessing benefits they may be entitled to), as well as improving their wellbeing and aspirations for the future, is necessary before they can be in a position to consider embarking on training.
+Upskilling women with low education outcomes is the obvious solution, but for many women who are vulnerable or facing multiple barriers, supporting them to meet their immediate needs (for example suitable housing or accessing benefits they may be entitled to), as well as improving their wellbeing and aspirations for the future, is necessary before they can be in a position to consider embarking on training.

 The risk of homelessness and mental health issues, including depression and anxiety are common factors preventing women from pursuing opportunities to develop their skills or enter the workforce.